tasket/Qubes-vpn-support/README.md

 This handler script is tested to work with openvpn v2.3.4, but should be easily adaptable to other VPN clients with one or two variable-handling changes.

 The 'up' parameter adds DNS address translation without altering the local resolv.conf settings.
 This is intended as a privacy measure to prevent any inadvertant access by local (VPN VM) programs over the VPN tunnel.

+Roles
+--
+* The VPN VM is generally trusted.
+It is assumed its programs won't try to impersonate openvpn (send data via port 1194), for example.
+* Everything outside the VPN VM and VPN server is essentially untrusted (from the VPN client's point of view): This means the sys-net, local router, ISP and downstream vms are potential threats.
+(This doesn't affect the users POV of whether individual appvms are trusted.)
+* Everything that is downstream from VPN VM communicates through the VPN tunnel only.
+* The purpose of the programs in the VPN VM is to support the creation of the VPN link.
+Their net access is either null or clearnet only; they should not send packets through the VPN tunnel and potentially get published.